adrybakov/rad-tools/docs/source/user-guide/rad-make-template.rst

 .. important::

-    When template file is made on the base of TB2J file it is still necessary to group bonds into neighbors and add names by hand afterwards.
+    When template file is made on the base of TB2J file it is still necessary to group bonds into neighbors and add names manually.

 Usage example
 =============
-Example is based on the exchange.out file from :examples:`examples folder <rad-make-template>`.
+Example is based on the exchange.out file from the :examples:`examples folder <rad-make-template>`.

-The simplest case consist of template draft`s creation (see :ref:`template specification <template-draft>`).
+Minimal usage scenario creates template draft`s with the command (see :ref:`template specification <template-draft>`):
-The following command will produce it:

 .. code-block:: bash